Where can I learn more about Plant Delights Nursery

 Since we are a retail mail order nursery, we don’t have regular walk-in hours.
 We are open to the public during our four open nursery and garden events throughout the year, but you can also arrange an appointment if you are traveling from out of town or if you live nearby and are having out-of-town visitors.
-You will find out more here.
+Learn more about visiting here.

 Do you have a printed catalog?

 Yes, and we'd be delighted to send you one.
 Keep in mind that there are 1,000 additional plants on the website that aren't in the printed catalog.
-To get a catalog, all you need to do is request one here.
+To get a catalog, all you need to do is request one.

 How do I change my email for your newsletter?